-CDO is the provincial capital of Misamis Oriental.
-An hour-and-a-half plane ride from Metro Manila, and a 35-minute plane trip from Davao City, it serves as the main entry point to Northern Mindanao, and the jump-off point for excursions in Camiguin Island, Bukidnon, and Marawi City.
+An hour-and-a-half plane ride from Metro Manila, and a 35-minute plane trip from Davao City, it serves as the main entry point to Northern Mindanao, and the jump-off point for excursions in Camiguin Island, Bukidnon, Iligan City and Marawi City.

 Cagayan De Oro’s name was derived from the word cagaiang, the name given by the Spanish colonizers to the settlement’s river because of its close similarity to the Cagayan River in Cagayan Valley in Luzon.
 When the Spanish colonizers found gold in the riverbeds of Cagayan in the mid-16th century, the words “de Oro,” meaning ‘golden’ were attached to its name.

-To cite one more example of the city’s progress, there is Pueblo De Oro – a 360-hectare property for mixed use development located between the airport and city proper.
-Its development started in 1995.
-Pueblo is a township project masterplanned by Louis Berger International, where no less than SM mall and Xavier Secondary and Elementary Schools are priced tenants.
-It is also the future site for Church and Residence of the Archbishop of Mindanao.
+Pueblo De Oro – a 360-hectare property for mixed use development started in 1995.
+Pueblo de Oro is a township project masterplanned by Louis Berger International, where SM mall and Xavier University Secondary and Elementary Schools are located.
+It is also the future site of the Roman Catholic Church and Residence of the Archbishop of Cagayan de Oro.

-More importantly, it also features joint-venture subdivision projects covering basically all the economic classes from A to E. And, of course, it is also, first and foremost, a golf estate – starring an 18-hole, all-weather championship golf course designed by Robert Trent Jones II, and ranked as the country’s fourth best course by Golfing Philippines.
+More importantly, it also features joint-venture subdivision projects covering basically all the economic classes from A to E. And, of course, it also has, a golf estate – with its 18-hole, all-weather championship golf course designed by Robert Trent Jones II, and ranked as the country’s fourth best golf course by Golfing Philippines.

-A consummation of Pueblo de Oro’s progressive development into a compleat township would be the creation of an IT hub within the business and commercial area of the property.
+A consummation of Pueblo de Oro’s progressive development into a complete township would be the establishment of an IT hub within the business and commercial area of the property.
 The IT hub – planned to be an eight-hectare development – is being positioned right next to the mall.
-Its registration with Philippine Economic Zone Authority (PEZA) is ongoing, as well as the Office of the City Council’s request to make CDO an IT Hub.
-Once declared an IT Hub, enterprises within the area would enjoy investor incentives including income tax holiday for four years for non-pioneer and six years for pioneer IT enterprises, additional tax deduction equivalent to 50 percent of training expenses, and permanent resident status to foreign investors with initial investments of US$150,000 or more.
+It is registered with the Philippine Economic Zone Authority (PEZA), enterprises within the area would enjoy investor incentives including income tax holiday for four years for non-pioneer and six years for pioneer IT enterprises, additional tax deduction equivalent to 50 percent of training expenses, and permanent resident status to foreign investors with initial investments of US$150,000 or more.

 According to Mr. Guillermo Luchangco, Chairman & CEO of the ICCP Group, the main proponent of Pueblo de Oro, the estate is an ideal site for IT-related businesses as it has, in the past years, completed the key necessary factors – water, electric power, telecommunications, amenities, and services – that make such businesses flourish.
 Add to that the pool of about 4,300 graduates being churned out per year by CDO’s 18 universities, colleges, computer, and vocational schools.